Best compound interest investments

 If you’re a beginning investor and want to start taking advantage of compound interest right away with as little risk as possible, savings vehicles such as CDs and savings accounts are the way to go.
-CDs are instruments issued by banks that require a minimum deposit and pay you interest at regular intervals.
+CDs require a minimum deposit and pay you interest at regular intervals, typically at a higher interest rate than a regular savings account..

-The money is tied up until the term of the CD reaches maturity, unless you pay an early withdrawal penalty, but will typically pay a higher interest rate than a regular savings account..
-The term of a CD varies, most often ranging from three months to five years.
+The term of a CD can vary, most often ranging from three months to five years.
 Once the CD matures, you will have full access to your money.
 If you need the money sooner, you can select a shorter-term CD to give you a little more interest than if it was just sitting in a checking account, or you can pay an early withdrawal penalty.
 CDs from online institutions and credit unions tend to pay the highest rates.

 High-yield savings accounts

 High-yield savings accounts usually require no minimum balance (or a very low one) and pay a higher rate of interest than a typical savings account.

 With increasing interest rates and inflation, money sitting in a non-interest-bearing account is money lost.
 One of the primary advantages to high-yield savings accounts is that you accrue interest while still having the safety and FDIC insurance (up to $250,000 per account) of a traditional savings account.
 Unlike most traditional savings accounts, though, you might need to maintain certain minimum balances in order to receive the advertised interest rate.
 So you will need to make sure you are selecting an account within limitations you’re comfortable with.

 While both CDs and high-yield savings accounts will typically pay more than having your money sit in a traditional savings account, they will have a hard time keeping up with inflation.
 In order to stay ahead of surging prices, an investor would likely need more aggressive options.